piyush15102003/Cricspheres/README.md

-# CricketApp
+# Cricsphere

-CricketApp is a comprehensive cricket information application designed to provide real-time updates, scores, news, and more, similar to the Cricbuzz application.
+Cricsphere is a comprehensive cricket information application designed to provide real-time updates, scores, news, and more, similar to the Cricbuzz application.

 ## Features